 The standard workday for Industry Professional faculty members in the College of Pharmacy and Health Sciences shall be 40 hours per week distributed over five (5) days, and the standard work year shall be eleven (11) months, plus one-month vacation.
 Industry Professional faculty members are not eligible for overload compensation.

 Industry Professional faculty members in the College of Pharmacy and Health Sciences shall follow the University summer work schedule for Administrators and Staff.
-Industry Professional faculty members will be available to the clinical sites as needed regardless of the summer work schedule.
+Industry Professional faculty members will be available to the clinical or non-clinical sites as needed regardless of the summer work schedule.

 Multi-Campus Travel